How to Install Python 3.8 on Ubuntu (26.04, 24.04, 22.04)

 Python 3.8.20

-Additionally, verify critical modules like SSL compiled correctly, as missing development headers during compilation cause silent module failures.
+Verify that critical modules like SSL compiled correctly, since missing development headers during compilation cause silent module failures.
 Run this test to confirm OpenSSL 3 compatibility:

 python3.8 -c "import ssl; print('SSL module OK'); print(ssl.OPENSSL_VERSION)"